 An external expression pedal can be connected to control the depth of the effect in real-time.

-This vibrato pedal offers exceptional tone through carefully-selected analog components, refined circuitry, and meticulous attention to detail.
-It’s this detail and sonic quality that puts in on this list!
+This vibrato pedal offers exceptional tone through carefully selected analog components, refined circuitry, and meticulous attention to detail.
+It's this detail and sonic quality that puts it on this list!

 MXR M68 Uni-Vibe

-Next up is the well-known MXR M68 Uni-Vibe (link to check the price on Amazon).
+Next up is the well-known MXR M68 Uni-Vibe.

 3 knobs can be used to control the sound of the vibrato (or chorus):